Dauphine-Digital-Economics/Final_Project/Project_Description.md

 ### Deliverables
 ##### Oral Presentation

-On 12 April, each group will deliver a (maximum) 30min oral presentation of their dApp.
-The time breakdown are as follows:

-* 5pm - 5:30pm | Group 1 presents
-* 5:30pm - 5:40pm | Break
-* 5:40pm - 6:10pm | Group 2 presents
-* 6:10pm - 6:20pm | Break
-* 6:20pm - 6:50pm | Group 3 presents

 The presentation should be maximum 25min with 5min for questions.
 Please structure your presentation as follows: